l7mp/stunner/examples/kurento-one2one-call/README.md

 ### STUNner configuration

 Next, we deploy STUNner into the Kubernetes.
-The manifest below will set up a minimal STUNner gateway hierarchy to do just that: the setup includes a Gateway listener at UDP:3478 and and a UDPRoute to forward incoming calls into the cluster.
+The manifest below will set up a minimal STUNner gateway hierarchy to do just that: the setup includes a Gateway listener at UDP:3478 and a UDPRoute to forward incoming calls into the cluster.
 ```console
 kubectl apply -f examples/simple-tunnel/iperf-stunner.yaml